-Throughout the residential school, you will be assessed on your ability to apply professional approaches to all activities, including attendance, teamwork, personal leadership, professional and ethical practice.
+Throughout and subsequent to the residential school, you will be assessed on your ability to apply professional approaches to all activities, including attendance, teamwork, personal leadership, professional and ethical practice.
 No submission is required for this assessment.

 Assessment Due Date